GSB-Deleven/mkdocs-material/docs/Website Stuff/MkDocs/mkdocs.md

 ### in **[:simple-github: GitHub](https://github.com/GSB-Deleven/mkdocs-material)**
 !!! info

     You can also edit the page directly on [:simple-github: GitHub](https://github.com/GSB-Deleven/mkdocs-material).
-    Cloudflare Pages will update the Live Page after you commit the Changes
+    [**:simple-github: GitHub Actions**](https://squidfunk.github.io/mkdocs-material/publishing-your-site/#with-github-actions) will update the Live Page after you commit the Changes

 ---